The best photo is often the difference is as clear as Night and Day

 [X-E2, XF18-55mmF2.8-4 R LM OIS, Mode = Aperture Priority, ISO 6400, 1/20, ƒ/4.5, (35mm = 83)]

-Now all these photos are using the existing light in the room, which was primarily the lights on the tree.
-By getting so close on all the ornaments the depth of field was pretty shallow and helped to pop them out from the tree and the background was cleaned up in the process.
+Now, all these photos use the existing light in the room, primarily the lights on the tree.
+By getting so close to all the ornaments, the depth of the field was pretty shallow, helping to pop them out from the tree.
+The background was cleaned up in the process.

 Christmas season photos